Semelparity and iteroparity: Corticosteroid concentration and increased male mortality

 Studies on Antechinus stuartii reveal that male mortality is highly correlated to stress and andrenocortical activity.
 The study measured the corticosteroid concentration in males in the wild, males injected with cortisol, males injected with saline, and females in the wild.
 While both males and females exhibit high levels of corticosteroid concentration in the wild, this proves fatal only to males due to females having a higher maximum high affinity corticosteroid binding capacity (MCBC).

 Thus, free corticosteroid in the plasma of male A. stuartii rises sharply, while it remains constant in females.
-High levels of free corticosteroid, resulting from mating in wild males and injected cortisol in laboratory males, resulted in stomach ulcers, gastrointestinal hemorrhaging, and liver abscesses, all of which increased mortality.
-These side effects were not found in the males that were injected with saline, strengthening the hypothesis that high free corticosteroids results in higher mortality in male Dasyurids.
+High levels of free corticosteroid, resulting from mating in wild males and injected cortisol in laboratory males, resulted in stomach ulcers, gastrointestinal bleeding, and liver abscesses, all of which increased mortality.
+These side-effects were not found in the males that were injected with saline, strengthening the hypothesis that high, free corticosteroids result in higher mortality in male dasyurids.
 A similar study on Phascogale calura showed that similar endocrine system changes happen in P. calura as A. stuartii.

-This supports stress-induced mortality as a characteristic of small Dasyurid semelparity.
+This supports stress-induced mortality as a characteristic of small dasyurid semelparity.